henryhuangh/wealthsimple-python/README.md

 ws.accounts()
 ```

-This will list out all the accounts associated with the login
+This will list out all the accounts associated with the login in an array

 #### Orders